Nikolai Khabibulin: Personal life

 On February 8, 2010, Khabibulin was pulled over in Arizona by a police officer for surpassing the legal speed limit by 25 miles per hour.
 The officer noted various signs that suggested Khabibulin could have been under the influence of alcohol, and proceeded to administer a field sobriety test.
 Khabibulin was subsequently arrested and charged with speeding and impaired driving.
 On July 7, 2010, Khabibulin's court case was postponed.
 On August 27, 2010, Khabibulin was found guilty of excessive speed, extreme DUI and DUI over the 0.08 level.
 On August 31, 2010, he received the minimum sentence of 30 days in jail, which he then tried to appeal.
 On July 26, 2011, Khabibulin withdrew the appeal, and was sentenced to 30 days in jail.
 He was in a jail for half of the time, and under house arrest for the other half.
 Khabibulin served his sentence in Joe Arpaio's Tent City jail.

 Khabibulin helped Victoria Azarenka settle in Scottsdale when she moved from Belarus to pursue a career in tennis.
 His wife is friends with Azarenka's mother and decided to help her.
 They have become close friends since.
-Khabibulin's daughter, Sasha, is the wife of former NHL player Robert Nilsson.